 The camcorder can produce exceptional video quality with ultra-high-definition, equipped with specially calibrated zoom lenses and focus capabilities, have strong built-in microphones and strong audio inputs not seen in traditional cameras.
 Though low-light video recording is where they lack as most of them have smaller sensors.

 Control over the settings and quality of the video can be a key feature in professional work environments.
-The latest cameras of 2020, that can shoot 8K and up have many features and options available at hand for the videographer to control the frame rate, customize tone curves, and many other options.
+The latest cameras of 2021, which can shoot 8K and up have many features and options available at hand for the videographer to control the frame rate, customize tone curves, and many other options.
 All this refining can make any video look professional.

-A good zoom ratio can allow your video zooming in and out with the least bit of image distortion.
+A good zoom ratio can allow your video to zoom in and out with the least bit of image distortion.
 A camera with excellent zooming quality can refine the video shoot with an appropriate level of zoom to get the job at hand done.

-Nowadays you will find a fast hybrid phase and contrast-detection autofocus systems.
+Nowadays you will find fast hybrid phase and contrast-detection autofocus systems.
 Though some manufacturers still use the contrast-detect autofocus in live view and while video recording.
-Depth from Defocus (DFD) contrast-detect autofocus, from Panasonic is fast, still, most of the videographers favor manual focus.
+Depth from Defocus (DFD) contrast-detect autofocus, from Panasonic, is fast, still, most of the videographers favor manual focus.

 Most cameras out there capture an 8-bit video, which has its limitations and can break up and show posterization effects with heavy editing.
 Some high-end cameras can capture 10-bit video with high scope for editing later.